 Bio

-My research focuses on advancing the understanding and design of sociotechnical systems using methodologies from Human-Computer Interaction (HCI) and Human-Centered Computing (HCC).
-Positioned at the intersection of HCI, Intelligent User Interfaces (IUI), and Artificial Intelligence (AI), I emphasize the development of fair, trustworthy, and transparent AI systems through data-driven and human-centered approaches.
-I employ mixed quantitative and qualitative methods to investigate user interactions with AI-driven technologies, aiming to enhance human-AI collaboration and design trustworthy systems in domains such as recommender systems, education, health, and social media.
+My research agenda is centered on advancing both our understanding of—and our ability to design—sociotechnical systems by applying methodologies from Human-Computer Interaction (HCI) and Human-Centered Computing (HCC).
+Positioned at the intersection of HCI, Intelligent User Interfaces (IUI), and Artificial Intelligence (AI), I focus on creating AI-driven systems that are fair, trustworthy, and transparent.
+To achieve this, I adopt mixed quantitative and qualitative methods—combining large-scale data analysis with narrative interviews, thematic analysis, and content analysis—to capture users’ needs, behaviors, perceptions, and practices across diverse contexts such as recommender systems, educational platforms, health-care technologies, and social media communities.

 Publications